2kofawsome/pi74HC595/README.md

 ## Good 74HC595 Tutorials

-It took me awhile to finally understand how the 74HC595 worked since I had no prior hardware experience.
+It took me a while to finally understand how the 74HC595 worked since I had no prior hardware experience.
 These are the tutorials I used to understand the shift register.

 [Great but with Arduino](https://lastminuteengineers.com/74hc595-shift-register-arduino-tutorial/)